TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #3 - Foodie-Fi/Solution.md

 ### 4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?

+This question required me to use a subquery in order to produce a percentage of churn agaisnt total count.

 ````sql
 SELECT COUNT(*) AS churn_count,
        ROUND(100.0 * COUNT(*) /